AluBhorta/UCSPy-Engine/README.md

 **NB:**

 - it is very important that your schedule_params follow the standard order and notation as shown in the default params.
 - all `.csv` files are ignored by git as mentioned in the `.gitignore` patterns, except for the default schedule_params.
 You may update your `.gitignore` to track yours.

 ---

-## How To Contribute To UCSPy-Engine?
+## Contributing To UCSPy-Engine

-UCSPy-Engine is open sourced under the MIT license.
-So feel free to hack, modify, or encode your own way or add new algorithms.

 Contributions to UCSPy-Engine are welcome!
 You can make pull requests to the `master` branch.

----

-TODO: describe how to

--   Add custom algorithms
--   Add custom constraints
--   Add custom fitness functions
--   Add custom schedule_generators

 ## License